oci-landing-zones/terraform-oci-modules-workloads/cis-oke/README.md

 ![Landing Zone logo](../landing_zone_300.png)

-This module manages Kubernetes Clusters and Node Pools in Oracle Cloud Infrastructure (OCI).
+This module manages Kubernetes Clusters, Node Pools and Virtual Node Pools in Oracle Cloud Infrastructure (OCI).
 These resources and their associated resources can be deployed together in the same configuration or separately.
 The module enforces Center for Internet Security (CIS) Benchmark recommendations for all supported resource types and provides features for strong cyber resilience posture.
 Additionally, the module supports bringing in external dependencies that managed resources depend on, including compartments, subnets, network security groups, encryption keys, and others.

 Check [module specification](./SPEC.md) for a full description of module requirements, supported variables, managed resources and outputs.